 Opponents of equality for LGBT people have perpetuated a myth – the myth that people of faith oppose marriage equality.
-In fact, people of faith and their clergy are leading the way for marriage equality across our state and nation.
+In fact, people of faith and their clergy led the way for marriage equality in our state and continue to lead the was across the nation.

 Garden State Equality has a formidable Clergy Caucus.
 If you are a clergy member and would like to be to be involved in Garden State Equality, email us at Clergy@GardenStateEquality.org with your name, congregation and phone number, or call us at (973) GSE-LGBT.

-If you are a layperson who would like to help organize your congregation for marriage equality, email us at Faith@GardenStateEquality.org with your name, congregation and phone number, or call us at (973) GSE-LGBT.
+If you are a layperson who would like to help organize your congregation to help support the LGBT community, email us at Faith@GardenStateEquality.org with your name, congregation and phone number, or call us at (973) GSE-LGBT.

 Clergy have been among the most unrelenting supporters of marriage equality.
 They know that the bill now before the New Jersey legislature would give same-sex couples guaranteed access to civil marriage, not to religious marriage – in other words, access only to a government marriage license.
 The bill before the New Jersey legislature actually strengthens the freedom of religion with language that underscores the First Amendment guarantee that religions and clergy will never be forced to perform ceremonies that contradict their beliefs.